starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/mouse-configuration.md

 ### Enable mouse input
 This will enable mouse input, AND hide the mouse cursor when the "PS remote play" application is focuses

 ### Mouse polling rate
 How many times a second do you want the application to measure mouse input and feed it to the Playstation.

 Be aware that increasing this number will make it more responsive, but may mean that your sensitivity needs to be increased; this is because we do not have mouse smoothing (as in gaming people generally appear to prefar Raw Input over Mouse Smoothed input).

 ### Mouse sensitivity
 Mouse sensitivity is the speed of a mouse pointer (or in games, your target reticle) and how fast it moves on the screen (or in games, how fast you turn and look).
 With increased sensitivity (ie the bigger the number), the mouse moves faster and requires less effort to get across the screen.
+This is comparable to increasing your mouse's DPI setting.

 ### Mouse X axis sensitivity
 Left and right